en-wl/wordlist/README.md

 `data/signature` instead to have the `[+]` tag applied.
 Both these files are in the _merge_ format.

-To make corrections or add variants information use one of `data/fixes`, `data/variants`, or `data/compounds`.
-The first should be used for making corrections, the seond for adding variant information, and the last for adding variant information strictly related to the preferred form of compound words.
+To make corrections or add variant information use one of `data/fixes`, `data/variants`, or `data/compounds`.
+The first should be used for making corrections, the second for adding variant information, and the last for adding variant information strictly related to the preferred form of compound words.
 These files are in the _adjust_ format.